-Glass Blown Ornament ‘Reef’ Medium Stoneform by Peter Layton
+Glass Blown Ornament ‘Pastel Georgia-Wide Stoneform’ by Peter Layton

-Such dignified and tall glass art deserves centre of attention in any collection.
+Such dignified glass art deserves the centre of attention in any collection.

 Perfect as a gift, or an investment from an art collector.